 Sun safety: the facts

-• Ultraviolet rays reflect off surfaces such as water, sand and grass, trying to sneak through your skin’s defenses.
+- Ultraviolet rays reflect off surfaces such as water, sand and grass, trying to sneak through your skin’s defences.

 “Almost one person every minute will be diagnosed with some form of skin cancer.”